Tillis is the junior senator from North Carolina and is a Republican. He has served since Jan 6, 2015. Tillis is next up for reelection in 2020.

 - Senate Committee on Veterans' Affairs

-Tillis was the primary sponsor of 1 bill that was enacted:
+Tillis was the primary sponsor of 4 bills that were enacted:

 Tillis sponsors bills primarily in these issue areas: